kranerup/literisc/README.md

 The idea was to create a compact instruction set like the early 8-bit processor (6502, 6809) but with 32-bit operations and a large general purpose register bank.
+The target systems is small embedded systems where the memory space is constrained.
+For example as auxiliary processors in SoCs.

-It should also be efficient for compiling high-level languages which basically means efficient stack handling.
+One big issue with the early 8-bit processors is that it is very hard to make an efficient compiler.
+Therefore the instruction set should also be efficient for compiling high-level languages which basically means efficient stack handling and general purpose register.

 Variable length instructions is choosen to get a memory efficient instruction set.
 Basically only immediate data is variable length.
 All instructions are encoded in one byte with the exception of immediate